Milena Bertolini

-Milena Bertolini (born 24 June 1966) is an Italian former footballer and current manager of the Italy women's national team.
+Milena Bertolini (born 24 June 1966) is an Italian former footballer and manager who last coached the Italy women's national team.
 As the national team coach, she led Italy to qualify for the 2019 FIFA Women's World Cup following a twenty-year absence.

 Playing career

 Bertolini began her youth career with U.S. Correggese, before moving to Reggiana in 1984.
 The team won the Serie B title in the 1985–86 season, therefore earning promotion to Serie A. After spells at Modena Euromobil and Prato, she returned to Reggiana in 1990, helping the team to win the Serie A title.
 She later went on to play for Woman Sassari, A.S.D.
 Bologna, Aircargo Agliana and Fiammamonza.
 In 1996, she joined Modena Femminile, winning the league title in both her seasons at the club, along with the Supercoppa Italiana in 1997.
 In 1998, she joined Pisa S.C.F., before moving to Foroni Verona where she played until her retirement in 2001.

 In 2018, she was the woman footballer inductee to the Italian Football Hall of Fame.